klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 2. There is a shorthand for those parameters: `--extra-node-info=<sockets>[:cores]` or `-B --extra-node-info=<sockets>[:cores]` where the second and third number are optional.
-    The full maximal specification for LUMI-C would be `--extra-node-info=2:64` and for LUMI-G `--extra-node-info=1:63`.
+    The full maximal specification for LUMI-C would be `--extra-node-info=2:64` and for LUMI-G `--extra-node-info=1:56`.

 ??? intermediate "What about `--threads-per-core`?"
     Slurm also has a `--threads-per-core` (or a third number with `--extra-node-info`) which is a somewhat misleading name.
-On LUMI, as hyperthreading is turned on, you would expect that you can use `--threads-per-core=2` but if you try, you will see that your job is not accepted.
+On LUMI, as hardware threads are turned on, you would expect that you can use `--threads-per-core=2` but if you try, you will see that your job is not accepted.
 This because on LUMI, the smallest allocatable processor resource (called the CPU in Slurm) is a core and not a hardware thread (or virtual core as they are also called).
 There is another mechanism to enable or disable hyperthreading in regular job steps that we will